‘Aquitania’ Boston Naval Yard, 1942

 The ‘Aquitania’ sailed into Gauge Roads from Sydney on 15th January 1942 carrying large numbers of Australian reinforcements who would end their journey at Singapore (they did not know this until reaching Fremantle).
 Included onboard was 8th Division’s Western Australian raised 2/4th Machine Gun Battalion.
-They had been training and working at Woodside, South Australia and more recently Darwin – at that time the men were believing they were to be sent to the middle east.
+They had been training at Woodside, South Australia and more recently Darwin – at that time the men believing they were to be sent to middle east.

 They were very hopeful of leave to see their families and loved ones whom they had not seen for at least 6 months, before they went to fight who knows where?
 This thought was sadly quelled when receiving instructions “No Leave” would be provided to any soldier at Fremantle.
 ‘Aquitania’ would only stay overnight to load further provisions and reinforcements for 2/4th.

 Of course when the first pontoon neared the ‘Aquitania’ with provisions and reinforcements many more than 100 West Aussies from the battalion clambered down the sides of the ship, out of port holes and onto the floating and madly rocking pontoon.

 There was pandemonion on the pontoon with some reinforcements having enlisted as little as 4 weeks earlier!

 Those who had ‘jumped ship’ arrived at Fremantle wharf they scattered frantically to find transport to their varied destinations.
 Many arrived back at Fremantle that night and the early next morning, managing to reboard ‘Aquitania’.

 However when the ship pulled up anchor later on 16th January there were 93 men AWOL!